berberto/NT_vertex/README.md

 ### To do

+1. From `_T1` one should get information about the new positions of the extremes and the indices of the half-edges that are rotated.
+At the moment, it only returns a numpy array with the edges pointing to (and coming from) the neighbouring vertices, in order to avoid performing T1 transitions on those.

 1. **Check the velocities at the nodes which are involved in T1 and T2 transitions.
 Might be that they explode there.**

 1. `FE_vtx.py`: